Though He were a Son, yet learned He obedience by the things which He suffered (Hebrews 5:8).

 He was, indeed, a Son, and He was never disobedient, but He had to become obedient through actual experience.
 He became obedient unto death, even the death of the cross (Philippians 2:8).
 The things which He suffered, as the innocent Lamb of God, are beyond all human understanding, and His willingness to obey His Father even in this (nevertheless not my will, but thine, be doneLuke 22:42) demonstrates the ultimate obedience.

 There are many things which one can learn in theory, but which are only really learned in practice.
 The Lord Jesus Christ knew all things by omniscience; nevertheless, He had to learn obedience by actual experience.
 For it became Him, for whom are all things, and by whom are all things, . . . to make the captain of their salvation perfect through sufferings (Hebrews 2:10).

-Once having passed this test, He had been "made perfect" as the succeeding verse assures us, and thus has become "the author of eternal salvation unto all them that obey him" (Hebrews 5:9).
-No act of obedience which He urges upon us can ever be as difficult as the things which He was willing to suffer to provide forgiveness and salvation for us.
+Once having passed this test, however, He had been made perfect, as the succeeding verse assures us, and thus has become the author of eternal salvation unto all them that obey Him (Hebrews 5:9).
+No act of obedience which He urges upon us can ever be as difficult as the things which He was willing to suffer in order to provide forgiveness and salvation for us.
 HMM